 The costs of investing through a broker

-There are a few different fees when investing in an ETF:
+There are a fees when investing in an ETF through a broker:

 - TER (total expense ratio) of the funds: fund providers charge this fee for managing their funds.
 They automatically deduct it from the performance of the fund.
 You can find the TER by searching through the “Key Investor Information Document” (KIID) as many brokers do not openly list the fee.
 For example, EUNL costs 0.20% per year whilst it's 0.22% per year for VWCE.

 - Transaction fee: there is (usually) a fee for every time you buy and sell an ETF.
 This is dependent on the broker.
-Through Bux, we did not have to pay a transaction fee.
+Through BUX Zero, we did not have to pay a transaction fee.
 But remember, if something is free, you pay for it somewhere else.

 - Transaction tax (TOB): the tax you must pay when buying or selling a financial asset.
 The calculation of the tax rate is complex, and depends on different characteristics of the particular ETF.
 We put together a guide to calculate the TOB of any ETF.

-The easier way: investing through an investment app
+The (easier) option 2: investing through an investment app

 As we've seen, investing in ETFs through a broker is not straightforward.
 We understand that this can be daunting, especially for someone who's just starting to invest.
 Curvo was built to take away all the complexities of investing in index funds.
 No need to search through thousands of ETFs or scour wikis in order to understand how to select a fund.
 Through Curvo: